 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 The Company's approach to managing liquidity risk is the utilization of budgets, to attempt to maintain sufficient liquidity in order to meet operational and exploration requirements as well as property acquisition commitments.
 The Company raises capital through equity issues and its ability to do so is dependent on a number of factors including market acceptance, stock price and exploration results.
 The Company is continually investigating financing options.
 The continuing operations of the Company are dependent upon its ability to continue to obtain adequate financing or to commence profitable operations in the future.
-The Company will be required to raise additional capital to meet its funding requirements for administrative and operation costs and exploration and acquisition costs beyond the year ended September 30, 2016.
+The Company feels that it has sufficient working capital to finance general and administration and other operating expenses for 12 months assuming similar activity levels to the previous year.
+However, increases in activity levels, new property acquisitions and any level of exploration on its mineral properties may require additional financing.
 There can be no assurance that the Company will be successful in obtaining financing.
-As a result, there is significant doubt regarding the Company's ability to continue as a going concern.
-Refer to Note 1 "Nature of operations and going concern".
+Refer to Note 1 "Nature of operations" of the Audited Consolidated Financial Statements which accompany this document.